AidJobs/AidJobs/replit.md

   - Location/Country
   - Job level (entry, mid, senior)
   - Deadline (if present)
-  - Star/bookmark button for shortlisting
+  - Star/bookmark button for shortlisting with aria-pressed state
+- **Accessibility**: role="button" with descriptive aria-labels ("title at org, location")
 - Click or press Enter/Space on any result to open inspector drawer
 - **Improved empty state**:
   - Helpful tips when no results found with filters applied